State of Mexico: Prehistoric to Pre-Hispanic period

-The earliest evidence of human habitation in current territory of the state is a quartz scraper and obsidian blade found in the Tlapacoya area, which was an island in the former Lake Chalco.
+The earliest evidence of human habitation in the current territory of the state is a quartz scraper and obsidian blade found in the Tlapacoya area, which was an island in the former Lake Chalco.
 They are dated to the Pleistocene era which dates human habitation back to 20,000 years.
 The first people were hunter-gatherers.
-Stone age implements have been found all over the territory from mammoth bones, to stone tools to human remains.
+Stone age implements have been found all over the territory from mammoth bones to stone tools to human remains.
 Most have been found in the areas of Los Reyes Acozac, Tizayuca, Tepexpan, San Francisco Mazapa, El Risco and Tequixquiac.
 Between 20,000 and 5000 BCE, the people here eventually went from hunting and gathering to sedentary villages with farming and domesticated animals.
-The main crop was corn, and stone tools for the grinding of this grain become common.
-Later crops include beans, chili peppers and squash grown near established villages.
+The main crop was corn, and stone tools for the grinding of this grain became common.
+Later crops include beans, chili peppers, and squash grown near established villages.
 Evidence of ceramics appears around 2500 BCE with the earliest artifacts of these appearing in Tlapacoya, Atoto, Malinalco, Acatzingo and Tlatilco.

-In prehistoric State of Mexico, the Tepexpan Man is an important finding for Mexican and foreign anthropologists; it is an important key to understand what the Valley of Mexico area was like, 5,000 years ago, as well as helping establish the occupation chronology of the region.
-Currently some scholars attribute an age of 11,000 years, others 8,000, and some have suggested 5,000 years old.
+In the pre-historic State of Mexico, the Tepexpan Man is an important finding for Mexican and foreign anthropologists; it is an important key to understanding what the Valley of Mexico area was like, 5,000 years ago, as well as helping establish the occupation chronology of the region.
+Currently, some scholars attribute an age of 11,000 years, others 8,000, and some have suggested 5,000 years old.
 This individual was originally identified as a male, but recent research confirms a female identity, although this is still a subject of discussion.

 Sacrum bone found in Tequixquiac is considered a work of prehistoric art.
 These people were thought to be nomadic, hunting large animals such as mammoths and gathering fruits as evidenced by archaeological evidence found at the site.
 One of the most salient discoveries of primitive art in America was found in here, called the Tequixquiac Bone, which had no known purpose, but reflected the ideological sense of the artist who carved the piece of bone from a camelid around 22,000 years BCE.
 The first native settlers of Tequixquiac were the Aztecs and Otomi, who decided to settle here permanently for the abundance of rivers and springs.
 They were engaged mainly in agriculture and the breeding of domestic animals.